tfeb/tfeb-lisp-toys/README.md

 If the last argument is given then it is used instead of the builtin metatronizer, so you can define your own notion of what symbols should be gensymized.

 ### Notes
-Macros written with `define-metatronic-macro` in fact metatronize symbols *twice*: once when the macro is defined, and then again when it is expanded, using a list of rewritten symbols from the first metatronization to drive a `rewriter` function.
+Macros written with `define-metatronic-macro` and `metatronic-macrolet` in fact metatronize symbols *twice*: once when the macro is defined, and then again when it is expanded, using a list of rewritten symbols from the first metatronization to drive a `rewriter` function.
 This ensures that each expansion has a unique set of gensymized symbols:  with the above definition of `with-file-lines`, then

 ```lisp
 > (eq (caadr (macroexpand-1 '(with-file-lines (l "/tmp/x") (print l))))